harporoeder/libmachineid/README.md

 The only notable complication is that you are required to define `MACHINEID_USE_SODIUM`, or `MACHINEID_USE_OPENSSL` if you utilize either of of those libraries with `libmachineid`.

+# Sources of identifiers

+## Linux

+On Linux the file `/etc/machine-id` is used with `/var/lib/dbus/machine-id` as an alternative.

+## OpenBSD

+On OpenBSD `HW_UUID` is queried.
+The file `/etc/machine-id` is used as an alternative.
+DBUS is not installed by default and `/etc/machine-id` may not be present.

+## FreeBSD

+On FreeBSD the file `/etc/hostid` is used.

+## MacOS

+On MacOS the registry key `kIOPlatformUUIDKey` is queried.

+## Windows

+On Windows the registry key `MachineGuid` is queried.